 The Well-Being Learning Community is an inclusive community where students are encouraged to explore well-being topics through reflective learning and shared experiences.

 Well-Being Minors and Courses at Mason include two well-being minors for undergraduate students, a graduate certificate, and a variety of courses related to all aspects of well-being.

-Mental Health First Aid for Students is free training with academic credit, that shows how to help people who are experiencing a mental health crisis.
+Mental Health First Aid for Students offers free training with academic credit, showing how to help people who are experiencing a mental health crisis.

 The Campus Ministry Association provides spiritual well-being support for students of all faiths.

 The Center for Psychological Services is the primary training clinic for graduate students in Mason’s clinical and school psychology program, and serves the community through a range of treatment services — primarily therapy, psychoeducational testing and mental health evaluations.